-- 3.1 Full planning permission is sought for the demolition of the existing dwelling and the construction of a replacement dwelling with associated hard and soft landscaping. - 3.2 The proposed replacement dwelling would be two-storey with loft accommodation and would have hipped roof forms with an overall height of 10.1m and an eaves height of 5.5m.
+- 4.1 Full planning permission is sought for the demolition of the existing dwelling and the construction of a replacement dwelling with associated hard and soft landscaping. - 4.2 The proposed replacement dwelling would be two-storey with loft accommodation and would have hipped roof forms with an overall height of 10.1m and an eaves height of 5.5m.
 The dwelling would have a principal width of 19.1m and a principal depth of 9.7m.
 There would be three two-storey rear projections from the principal rear elevation which would have total depth of 8.4m and would be set in 1.0m from the principal flank elevations and set down from the main ridge of the dwelling.
 There would be a single storey rear projection which would be built in line with the northern flank elevation and would have a total depth of 15.1m and a width of 8.0m.
-The single storey rear projection which would have a hipped roof form and would have an eaves height of 3.0m and an overall height of 4.5m - 3.3 Alterations are proposed to the hardstanding to the front of the dwelling including the realignment of the carriage driveway and the installation of a fountain.
-The realignment of the driveway would include an additional 6sqm of hard surfacing.
-The proposed fountain would have a circular pool with a diameter of 3.0m and the fountain would have a maximum diameter of 0.5m and a maximum height of 0.975m from natural ground level.
-In the rear garden an area of hard surfacing is proposed including a terrace with a depth of 3.6m with steps down to an upper lawn and the single storey rear projection would have a 1.8m wide path around it. - 3.4 Amended plans were received during the course of the application which reduced the proposed area of additional hardstanding to the front of the property.
+The single storey rear projection which would have a hipped roof form and would have an eaves height of 3.0m and an overall height of 4.5m - 4.3 Alterations are proposed to the hardstanding to the front of the dwelling including the realignment of the carriage driveway and the installation of a low level circular pond feature surrounded by planting.
+In the rear garden an area of hard surfacing is proposed including a terrace with a depth of 3.6m with steps down to an upper lawn and the single storey rear projection would have a 1.8m wide path around it. - 4.4 Amended plans were received during the course of the application which reduced the proposed area of additional hardstanding to the front of the property so that it is no greater than the existing.
 The proposed area of additional hardstanding to the rear of the property has also been reduced to that which was approved pursuant to planning permission 17/1836/FUL.
 The proposed wall and gates to the front boundary of the property have been omitted from the proposals.
-A rooflight in the south facing flank elevation of the proposed main roof of the dwelling has also been omitted from the proposals. - 3.5 The scale and design of the proposed replacement dwelling would be near identical to that approved under 17/1836/FUL.
+A rooflight in the south facing flank elevation of the proposed main roof of the dwelling has also been omitted from the proposals.

+4.5 The scale and design of the proposed replacement dwelling would be near identical to that approved under 17/1836/FUL.
 This proposal does however include some design amendments to the dwelling itself such as a reduction in the level of flank glazing whilst additional elements within the front and rear gardens are detailed above.

-4 Consultation
+5 Consultation

-4.1 Statutory Consultation
+5.1 Statutory Consultation

-4.1.1 Hertfordshire Ecology: [No objection]
+5.1.1 Hertfordshire Ecology: [No objection]